BanuPrakash/CISCO/README.md

 By default built-in methods for INSERT and DELETE are Transactional.
 Custom query or custom methods of performing INSERT, DELETE or UPDATE needs to be marked as @Transactional generally done in Service Tier code.

+Update using DIRTY CHECKING
+Dirty checking is a mechanism in ORM that automatically detects and synchronizes changes made to the entities within Transactional boundaries without requiring explicit update queries.